polderknowledge/log-module/README.md

 # Log Module

-The log module is a Zend Framework module that enables error logging in an application.
+The log module is a Zend Framework module that provides support for Monolog logger channels.
+This module also comes with a standard error logger enabled which is used to log PHP notices, warnings and errors. in an application.
-It provides a set of loggers that can be used throughout the application.

 ## Installation